rjseymour66/documentation/content/en/docs/Golang/testing.md

 ### Mocks
 ### Fakes

+## Test data

+Store any testing files in the `testdata` directory.
+Go tooling ignores this directory when building and compiling the program.

 ## Strategies

 When testing file writes, use _goldenfiles_: files that contain the expected results and that you load during tests to validate output.

-> **IMPORTANT**: Put goldenfiles, and other testing files, in a directory called `testdata`.
-Go tooling ignores this directory when building and compiling the program.

 `iotest.TimeoutReader(r)` simulates a reading failure and returns a timeout error.